mongodb-industry-solutions/cross-backend-pdf-rag/README.md

 NEXT_PUBLIC_ASK_THE_PDF_API_URL="http://localhost:8000/querythepdf"
 ```

-## Run with Docker
+## Run with Docker (Preferred)

-Make sure to run this on the root directory.
+Prerequisites:
+- Docker Desktop installed on your machine.
+- Docker Desktop running on your machine.

 1. To run with Docker use the following command:
 ```